USS Ross (DDG-71): Service history

 In 2006, Ross returned from a six-month deployment to the Mediterranean Sea as part of Standing NATO Maritime Group 1.
 She conducted over 850 vessel queries, commanded over 17 ships from various nations, performed over 40 helicopter landings and takeoffs and 41 port visits to six countries and 14 ports.
 From 1 May 2006 to 7 November 2006, Ross traveled over 64000 nmi.
 In Alicante, Spain, in August 2006, Ross became the group flagship, embarking the American commander of the standing maritime group.
 Her mission was to perform as part of Operation Active Endeavour; deterring terrorism, smuggling and human trafficking in the Mediterranean.

 In September 2014, responding to turmoil in Ukraine, the US Navy announced that a guided missile destroyer had entered the Black Sea in order to participate with Ukrainian ships in the naval exercise "Sea Breeze".
 Ross "serves to demonstrate the United States' commitment to strengthening the collective security of NATO allies and partners in the region," the Navy said in a press release.

 In November 2014, three sailors from Ross were attacked while ashore in the port of Istanbul, apparently by members of the Turkey Youth Union.

 In May 2015, Ross was buzzed by a pair of Russian Su-24 Fencers at a distance of 500 m while the ship was on-station in the Black Sea.
 Russian Federation State media RIA Novosti quoted a military source, which claimed that Ross had acted aggressively and was scared away by the bombers.
 The US Navy published a statement, denying the Russian claims and pointing out that the ship was in international waters and did not deviate from its operations.

 On 21 October 2015, Ross intercepted a Terrier missile as part of ASD-15 anti-ballistic missile testing in the North Sea.
 Ross spent the summer of 2017 conducting anti-submarine patrols around the Norwegian Sea and the Arctic Ocean.

 On 7 April 2017, Ross and Porter, from their positions in the Eastern Mediterranean, fired a total of 59 Tomahawk missiles at specific military targets at the Shayrat airfield in Syria.
 The missile barrage was in response to the death of at least 80 civilians in the immediate aftermath of 4 April 2017, Khan Shaykhun chemical attack in Idlib province, an attack that the US government concluded was launched by the Syrian regime, from Shayrat.

 On 16 February 2018, Ross joined USS Carney (DDG-64) in the Black Sea for an "unspecified regional proactive presence mission".
-The move follows increased tensions between Russia and the U.S. after American federal prosecutors announced indictments against 13 Russian citizens for their alleged interference in the 2016 U.S. Presidential campaign.
+The move follows increased tensions between Russia and the U.S. after American federal prosecutors announced indictments against 13 Russian citizens for their alleged interference in the 2016 U.S. presidential campaign.

-In December 2019, Ross arrived in Odessa, Ukraine, on Christmas Eve, part of its mission in the Black Sea.
-Ross is the first U.S. vessel to stop in Odessa since the USS Porter made a port call there in October.
+In December 2019, Ross arrived in Odesa, Ukraine, on Christmas Eve, part of its mission in the Black Sea.
+Ross is the first U.S. vessel to stop in Odesa since the USS Porter made a port call there in October.